Jbleezy/BO2-Reimagined/README.md

 * Upgraded: added secondary camo

 #### Jet Gun
+* Pulls in zombies from far away
-* Kills multiple zombies significantly faster
+* Kills all zombies that are close by immediately
 * Kills zombies that are in the ground, traversing, or behind barriers
 * Awards points for kills
-* Heats up half as fast
 * Cools down twice as fast
 * Cools down while not holding weapon
 * No longer spins up while not idle